1fish2/pyenv_test/README.md

         brew install pyenv-virtualenv
         brew install pyenv-virtualenvwrapper

+    This installs pyenv 1.0.4, pyenv-virtualenv 1.0.0, and pyenv-virtualenvwrapper 20140609.

-    See [pyenv#homebrew-on-mac-os-x](https://github.com/yyuu/pyenv#homebrew-on-mac-os-x) for more steps on installing pyenv.
+    See `brew info pyenv`, `brew info pyenv-virtualenv`, and maybe [pyenv#homebrew-on-mac-os-x](https://github.com/yyuu/pyenv#homebrew-on-mac-os-x) for more steps on installing pyenv, in short, put: export PYENV_ROOT=/usr/local/var/pyenv
+        if which pyenv-virtualenv-init > /dev/null; then eval "$(pyenv virtualenv-init -)"; fi into your `.profile` file and either run it manually or restart the shell.

-2. Install Python 2.7.12 into a virtualenv:
+2. Install Python 2.7.12 and numpy into a virtualenv:

         cd pyenv_test
         pyenv install 2.7.12      # Install Python.
 Optional: Prefix it with CONFIGURE_OPTS="--enable-shared"